 | Kadence | 1 | 0.5% |

-Astra's 92.7% figure reflects that the Astra framework (including the Starter Sites plugin and related assets) is loaded as an underlying layer on the vast majority of WordPress law firm sites, even when a different visual builder like Elementor or Divi handles the layout.
+Astra's 92.7 percent figure reflects that the Astra framework, including its Starter Sites plugin and related assets, is loaded as an underlying layer on the vast majority of WordPress firm sites, even where a different visual builder such as Elementor or Divi handles the layout.

-Elementor and Divi are in a near dead-heat for visual builder market share.
-Combined, they appear on over half of all WordPress law firm sites.
-Both builders generate their own CSS and JavaScript at runtime, which stacks on top of the theme's existing assets.
-WPBakery, an older builder that peaked in popularity around 2018, still appears on 7.3% of sites, suggesting that many law firm websites have not been rebuilt in years.
+Elementor and Divi are in a near dead heat for visual builder share.
+Combined, they appear on more than half of all WordPress firm sites.
+Both generate their own CSS and JavaScript at runtime, which stacks atop the theme's existing assets.
+WPBakery, an older builder that peaked around 2018, still appears on 7.3 percent of sites, a sign that many law firm websites have not been rebuilt in years.

-This is the core finding of our study.
-WordPress law firm websites carry dramatically more CSS and JavaScript than their non-WordPress counterparts.
-The gap is not small.
+This is the core finding.
+WordPress law firm websites carry dramatically more CSS and JavaScript than their non-WordPress counterparts, and the gap is not small.

-WordPress sites average 10.7 CSS files per homepage, compared to just 0.9 for non-WordPress sites.
-That is roughly 12 times more stylesheet requests.
-On the JavaScript side, WordPress sites average 14.7 JS files versus 4.5 for non-WordPress sites, a 3.3x difference.
+WordPress sites average 10.7 CSS files per homepage against just 0.9 for non-WordPress sites, roughly twelve times the stylesheet requests.
+On the JavaScript side, WordPress sites average 14.7 JS files against 4.5, a 3.3-fold difference.

 Where do all these files come from?
 The stack is layered:

-- WordPress core loads its own scripts (wp-includes), including jQuery on 67% of sites.
+- WordPress core loads its own scripts from

-- The page builder (Elementor, Divi, etc.) adds its runtime CSS and JS (typically 4-8 more files).
+- The page builder (Elementor, Divi, and the like) adds its runtime CSS and JS, typically four to eight more files.

-- Each plugin that has front-end output adds its own CSS and/or JS (1-3 files per plugin).
+- Each plugin with front-end output adds its own CSS or JS, one to three files per plugin.

-The result is a cascade of HTTP requests that accumulate with every layer of the WordPress stack.
-A typical WordPress law firm homepage is loading assets from the core, the theme, a page builder, a form plugin, an analytics plugin, a caching plugin's JavaScript, and more.
-Each file is a separate HTTP request that the browser must download, parse, and execute before the page becomes interactive.
+The result is a cascade of HTTP requests that accumulate with every layer of the stack.
+A typical WordPress law firm homepage loads assets from the core, the theme, a page builder, a form plugin, an analytics plugin, a caching plugin's JavaScript, and more.
+Each file is a separate request the browser must download, parse, and execute before the page becomes interactive.

-Non-WordPress sites, by contrast, tend to bundle their CSS into a single file (or inline it entirely) and load only the JavaScript they actually need.
-The 0.9 average CSS files figure means many custom-built law firm sites have zero external stylesheets, instead inlining all styles directly in the HTML.
+Non-WordPress sites, by contrast, tend to bundle their CSS into a single file or inline it entirely, and load only the JavaScript they actually need.
+The 0.9 average CSS figure means many custom-built law firm sites carry zero external stylesheets, inlining all styles directly in the HTML.
+That is precisely the architecture a Nitrosite uses: static-first delivery with per-page inlined CSS, which is why every page returns a Lighthouse 100 against an average law firm score near 34.

 jQuery: the legacy tax

-67% of WordPress law firm sites still load jQuery. jQuery was essential in 2010, when browsers lacked standardized APIs for DOM manipulation and AJAX.
-In 2024, every major browser natively supports the features jQuery provides.
+67 percent of WordPress law firm sites still load jQuery.
+The library was essential in 2010, when browsers lacked standardized APIs for DOM manipulation and AJAX.
+By 2024 every major browser natively supports the features it provides.
 Loading jQuery adds approximately 30KB (compressed) of JavaScript to every page.
-For WordPress sites, it is loaded because many themes and plugins still depend on it, even when the site's actual interactive features do not require it.
+WordPress sites carry it because many themes and plugins still depend on it, even when the site's actual interactive features do not.

 The average WordPress law firm site loads front-end assets from 4.2 detectable plugins.
 Form plugins dominate, followed by performance and analytics tools.